-65. PRESET SELECTOR, TAP DELAY and LED
+65. Preset Selector, Tap Delay and LED

 Rotate these endless controls to select one of the 24 preset effects.
 When the rotation stops, that preset will be loaded and become operational.
 The current preset number is shown in the display [64].
-The different presets are shown in the table below and on the silkscreen in the upper right hand corner of the VLZ3 4•Bus mixer.
+The different presets are shown in the table to the right and on the silkscreen in the upper right hand corner of each VLZ4 4•Bus mixer.
 Further details of each preset are explained in Appendix E on page 37.

-68. MONITOR LEVEL
+68. Monitor Level